nnphongphu/tic-tac-toe/README.md

 **Remember: You're always 'X' and 'X' makes the first move.**

-Click any tiles that you want to place your symbol in and the game starts.
+Click any tiles that you want to place your symbol at and the game starts.

-If you wish to play again, click the renew button on the bottom-left corner of the window; if you wish to experience other levels of difficulty, click the menu button to be back to the title screen.
+If you wish to play again, click the renew button on the bottom-left corner of the window; if you wish to experience other levels of difficulty, click the menu button on the bottom-right of the window to be back to the title screen.

 ### To-do in the future